conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 be propagated to the consumer's package ID, but this would lead to a big drawback: any build of a requirement (or transitive requirement) would modify all the package IDs down in the dependency graph, those new IDs wouldn't have binaries available and we would need to compile them.
-In most cases, this is an undesirable effect.
+In most cases, this requires too much compilation times and we want to take advantage of available binaries if they are ABI compatible.

-Here lies the utility and importance of package ID modes, they allow to configure which components of the full package reference should be considered to compute the package ID of the consumer.
+Here it lies the utility and importance of package ID modes, they allow to configure which components of the full package reference should be considered to compute the package ID of the consumer.

 These modes go from ``unrelated_mode`` where nothing from the requirement is taken into account to ``package_revision_mode`` where everything (including package revisions) will modify the package ID.
 And there are many other modes in between.
+Choosing the right mode between all the posibilities is very important:
+ * a relaxed mode will be less intensive in terms of compilation, more binaries will be reused, less information from the requirements will be taken into account for the package ID of the consumer.
+It won't be possible to know the exact revision from your requirements you used to generate your package, you cannot be sure if it include a bugfix or even features upstreams
+ * a more strict mode will gather more information from the requirements, it can be possible to know the exact sources used to build them, but it will require a new binary for any minor changes and compilation times in your CI can increase significatively.

 Choosing the right package ID mode for your project is an important decision.
 You should carefully consider the versioning schema of your dependencies, your CI times, the criticality of source code changes in your system (can a bugfix be a breaking change?),... all these factors can be managed using the right package ID mode in your recipes.

 ## Conan default behavior: ``semver_direct_mode``